raspberrypilearning/electricity-generation/en/step_3.md

 --- /task ---

-It won't be clear that it is a column about the UK though because the title is still hidden behind the **New Zealand** sprite's column.
-You now need to move the position of where the title appears on the stage so you can see it.
+However, it won't be clear that it is a column about the UK, because the title is still hidden behind the **New Zealand** sprite's column.
+You need to move the position of where the title appears on the Stage so you can see it.

 --- task ---

 Again, go to the **Code** tab of the **UK** sprite.
-At the very end of the long script find the `go to x:`{:class="block3motion"} `-200` `y:`{:class="block3motion"} `70` block.
+At the very end of the long script, find the `go to x:`{:class="block3motion"} `-200` `y:`{:class="block3motion"} `70` block.
 Only change the x value to `-20`.
 The y value can stay at 70:

 ![image of UK sprite](images/UK-sprite.png)